TechyLakshay/mini-claw/README.md

 - Remembers your conversations across sessions
 - Searches the web for real-time information
 - Saves notes and reports as markdown files
-- Runs fully local — zero API cost
+- Runs fully local — zero API cost -> used ollama(no cost LLM running locally)

 ---